ggramlich/ggramlich.github.com/_posts/2011-07-17-back-to-front-java-in-eclipse.markdown

 instead of the clutter that I need to make the code compile.
 I called it back-to-front programming, but maybe someone has a better name for it.
 Starting with the result for the simplest case
-(if that where the empty set for some algorithm) also works pretty well with TDD.
+(if that were the empty set for some algorithm) also works pretty well with TDD.

 I put together a video where I show you a little bit of the stuff.